Your ABA Agency Has Billing Rates. But Do You Have a UCR?

 State Medicaid compliance exposure

 The specifics vary by state.
-But if your state Medicaid program or MCO ever audits your billing practices and asks to see your standard fee schedule and the methods behind it, you’ll need to be able to produce one.
-“We bill what the MCO pays us” isn’t a compliant answer in most states, and it’s not a defensible one anywhere.
+But if your state Medicaid program or MCO ever audits your billing practices and asks to see your standard fee schedule and the method behind it, you'll need to produce one.
+"We bill what the MCO pays us" isn't a compliant answer in most states, and it isn't a defensible one anywhere.

-Many commercial payer contracts contain something called Most Favored Nation (MFN) clauses.
-In plain English, an MFN clause requires you to charge any that payer at least as much as you charge the lowest-paying payer you work with.
-It’s the insurance company’s way of making sure you’re not giving a better deal to anyone else.
+Many commercial payer contracts contain something called a Most Favored Nation (MFN) clause.
+In plain English, an MFN clause requires you to charge that payer at least as little as you charge your lowest-paying payer.
+It's the insurance company's way of making sure you aren't giving a better deal to anyone else.

 Here's where things get serious for ABA agencies that haven't set a consistent UCR.

-If Blue Cross has an MFN clause in your contract and discovers that you’ve been billing Medicaid at $12 while billing them at $15, they may argue that under the MFN clause, your “lowest rate” is $12, and therefore that’s all they owe you too.
+If Blue Cross has an MFN clause in your contract and discovers that you've billed Medicaid at $12 while billing them at $15, they may argue that under the MFN clause your "lowest rate" is $12, and therefore that's all they owe you too.
 Retroactively.
-For every claim you’ve submitted.
+For every claim you've submitted.

 That's not a hypothetical.
 That's a real contractual mechanism, and it can result in:

-A documented, consistently applied UCR — set above all payer reimbursements and applied uniformly — is what protects you from this scenario.
-It demonstrates that your standard charge is the same regardless of who’s paying, and that Medicaid’s lower reimbursement reflects their contracted allowance, not a discounted billed rate.
+A documented, consistently applied UCR, set above all payer reimbursements and applied uniformly, protects you from this scenario.
+It shows that your standard charge stays the same regardless of who's paying, and that Medicaid's lower reimbursement reflects their contracted allowance, not a discounted billed rate.
+Billing the same service under different charges to different payers also invites the kind of coding-integrity questions we cover in Downcoding Isn't the Safe Choice.

 Chronic underbilling

-If your billed rate is at or below what a payer would have allowed, you can never recover that difference.
+If your billed rate sits at or below what a payer would have allowed, you can never recover that difference.
 The claim closes, and the lost revenue is permanent.
-There’s no system alert when a rate is set too low.
-Over hundreds or thousands of claims, the financial impact can be significant.
+No system alert fires when a rate is set too low.
+Over hundreds or thousands of claims, the financial impact adds up fast.

 Rate compression over time

-UCR benchmarks move and change with time.
+UCR benchmarks move and change over time.
 FAIR Health updates its percentile data annually.
 TRICARE maximum allowed amounts adjust each May.
 Medicaid fee schedules change.
-An agency that set its rates in 2019 and never revisited them is almost certainly billing below current market benchmarks, and falling further behind every year.
+An agency that set its rates in 2019 and never revisited them almost certainly bills below current market benchmarks, and falls further behind every year.

 Audit vulnerability

-When an auditor (Medicaid, commercial, or otherwise) requests your standard fee schedule and the documentation behind it, ansswering by saying “That’s just what we’ve always billed.” doesn’t protect your agency.
+When an auditor, whether Medicaid, commercial, or otherwise, requests your standard fee schedule and the documentation behind it, "That's just what we've always billed" doesn't protect your agency.
 A documented chargemaster with a clear benchmarking method does.
+Knowing which of your practices would actually survive that request is its own discipline, one we walk through in How to Know What to Audit.

 What a Defensible UCR Actually Requires

-Setting a compliant, defensible UCR isn’t a matter of picking a number and entering it into your billing system.
-It requires a documented benchmarking process that considers multiple reference points.
+Setting a compliant, defensible UCR isn't a matter of picking a number and entering it into your billing system.
+It requires a documented benchmarking process that weighs multiple reference points.

 At minimum, a defensible UCR for an ABA agency should be benchmarked against:

-• Your state Medicaid fee schedule (this is the regulatory floor and your chargemaster must exceed it)
+- Your state Medicaid fee schedule (the regulatory floor; your chargemaster must exceed it)

-And it needs to be reviewed annually.
-A UCR analysis isn’t a one-time document.
+And it needs an annual review.
+A UCR analysis isn't a one-time document.
 It requires regular updates as Medicaid rates change, commercial market rates shift, and FAIR Health data refreshes.

 The Documentation Piece That Most Agencies Miss

-Even agencies that have thought carefully about their rates often skip the documentation step, and that’s where compliance actually lives.
+Even agencies that have thought carefully about their rates often skip the documentation step.
+That's where compliance actually lives.

 A compliant chargemaster rate isn't just a number in a spreadsheet.
 It's a documented report that includes:

-• The benchmarking methods used to derive them
+- The benchmarking method used to derive them

 This document is what you produce in an audit.
-It demonstrates that your billing rates were deliberately set, methodologically sound, and consistently applied.
-Without it, even a reasonable rate becomes difficult to defend.
+It shows that your billing rates were deliberately set, methodologically sound, and consistently applied.
+Without it, even a reasonable rate becomes hard to defend.

 This Isn't Just a Billing Department Issue

-ABA agency leaders may treat billing as a function handled by someone else.
+ABA agency leaders often treat billing as a function handled by someone else.
 The billing company sets the rates.
 The front office manages the claims.
 Someone else handles the payer relationships.

 But when an audit lands, it lands on the organization.
-The question of whether your rates were set appropriately, documented properly, and applied consistently is a compliance question, not just a billing question.
+Whether your rates were set appropriately, documented properly, and applied consistently is a compliance question, not just a billing question.
 And it belongs in the compliance program.
+If you're not sure where a question like this fits in a broader compliance effort, we lay out how to prioritize in What To Do When You Don't Know Where to Start.

 Want to go deeper on this topic?

-On June 25, 2026 on BehaviorLive, Michael Fabrizio will present The Rate Nobody Set: What ABA Leaders Don’t Know About Their Own Billing — a 50-minute live session covering what UCRs are, what’s at stake when you don’t have one, and what a properly benchmarked chargemaster actually looks like.
-Register here.
+Michael Fabrizio presented The Rate Nobody Set: What ABA Leaders Don't Know About Their Own Billing on BehaviorLive, a session covering what UCRs are, what's at stake when you don't have one, and what a properly benchmarked chargemaster actually looks like.
+Watch the recording here.

-If you’d like to start evaluating your agency’s current practices before the event, the free UCR Readiness Self-Assessment is a 14-item checklist that’ll show you exactly where your agency stands.
+If you'd like to evaluate your agency's current practices, the free UCR Readiness Self-Assessment is a 14-item checklist that shows you exactly where your agency stands.
 Download it here.

 Stay connected with news and updates!